First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Discussion

 In contrast, tissue measurements are clearly influenced by the extended storage of the samples.
 Both myxoma and adipose tissue show $\tau_{\text{oPs}}$ values that are substantially shorter than previously reported for freshly used tissues in \textit{ex-vivo} PLI with $^{22}$Na~\cite{EJNMMI2023,doi:10.1126/sciadv.abh4394}.
-This difference most likely resulted from chemical degradation of the tissue due to prolonged (five year) storage, as it could have caused deleterious effect resulting in structural changes in macromolecules and oxidation of lipids that make up adipose tissue~\cite{Likhithaswamy2022}.
-This indicates that the $\tau_{\text{oPs}}$ measurement is a very sensitive parameter, revealing structural changes resulting from the aging of biological material and its potential biodegradation.
+This difference most likely resulted from chemical degradation of the tissue due to prolonged (five year) storage, which could have caused deleterious effect resulting in structural changes in macromolecules and oxidation of lipids that make up adipose tissue~\cite{Likhithaswamy2022}.
+Interestingly, it was recently observed that paraformaldehyde “aging” causes deterioration of the chemical quality of biological samples, which can be analysed by means of spectral (ATR-FTIR) and spectroscopic (ToF-SIMS) methods~\cite{Moyo2025for}.
+Additionally, sample contrasting may also result in changes in the nanostructure of macromolecules.
+The iodine used in Lugol's solution binds to carbohydrates and glycolipids.
+It is not possible to assess to what extent sample contrasting may have influenced the structural changes in tissue macromolecules.
+What we observed — a decrease in $\tau_{\text{oPs}}$ — shows that this parameter is very sensitive, revealing structural changes resulting from the aging of biological material and its potential biodegradation.
+It is very likely that tissue shrinkage caused a condensation of volume, which may have altered the proportion between free voids and matter, for which $I_{\text{oPs}}$ serves as an indicator.
 The fact that $\tau_{\text{oPs}}$ and $I_{\text{oPs}}$ are systematically lower for the $^{55}$Co data, acquired later (about five months after drying) than the $^{52}$Mn data (about three months after drying), is compatible with progressive microstructural degradation during subsequent storage.
 The corresponding shifts in $\Delta T_{\text{mean}}$ (60–72~ps) point in the same direction.
 Due to the limited size of the tissue samples and the reduced statistics after all selection criteria, we restricted the analysis to ROI-averaged values and did not attempt voxel-wise $\tau_{\text{oPs}}$ and $\Delta T_{\text{mean}}$ maps for myxoma and adipose tissue.
 A dedicated study of storage induced changes in PLI parameters based on systematically prepared tissue samples will be needed before any quantitative biological conclusions can be drawn from such long-stored specimens.
 In the present work, tissue data are primarily used to compare isotope performance under realistic conditions.
 On this basis, we compared the performance of $^{52}$Mn and $^{55}$Co in terms of the lifetime analysis, since this is essential to assess their suitability as tracers for PLI.
 A higher peak-to-background ratio is obtained for $^{55}$Co ($\approx 133$) than for $^{52}$Mn ($\approx 87$), due to the simpler decay scheme of $^{55}$Co with a single dominant 931~keV prompt line.
 In contrast, $^{52}$Mn offers a three-photon prompt cascade, which in principle could enhance the efficiency of prompt detection by up to a factor of three.
 However, the large electron-capture fraction and the resulting increase in background from scattered prompt photons largely offset this advantage.
 The need for tight $\mathrm{TOT}_{\mathrm{hit}}$ windows of annihilation photons, together with additional angular and Scatter-Test cuts, further reduces the effective statistics.
 Therefore, we can conclude that, under identical acquisition and analysis conditions, $^{55}$Co achieves higher PBR and somewhat cleaner lifetime spectra for PLI.